 Launched from Dodger Stadium, the drones, which can create four billion color combinations using their embedded LED lights, created a dazzling, modern tribute to the character created in 1941 by writer William Moulton Marston and artist Harry G. Peter.
 Aptly named “Wonder Woman in the Sky,” the show highlighted imagery from the film, including an illuminated animation of Princess Diana kneeling with a sword.
 As the drones formed the words Power, Grace, Wisdom, and Wonder Woman, the expressive electric cellist Tina Guo played a powerful live performance on the ground below.

-It wasn’t just the skies that lit up that evening – YouTube also lit up with more than 350,000 views.
+It wasn’t just the skies that lit up that evening – social channels also lit up with more than 1 billion views.
 Generations of fans of the Wonder Woman comic books, movies, and television show called the light show “epic,” “totally amazing,” “mind-blowing,” “incredible,” and “fantastic” among other attributes.
 This spectacular performance was #WonderWomanPower at its best.